delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 This is highly inefficient, since every function takes up its own space in memory.

-Not so many functions are actually needed, but rather only one affecting several objects.
+There is no need for so many functions, but rather only one, affecting several objects.

 Therefore, it is best to **create an object that contains only the API:**